FAQs

 The founder firms wanted, however, to continue making a profit from IP renewal work, despite transferring away the work and risk, and so instituted a system of payments every time a renewal was carried out.

-10. If I register with Commission Recovery Limited, does this void my contract with either Marks & Clerk or CPA Global?
+11. If I register with Commission Recovery Limited, does this void my contract with either my IP law firm or CPA Global?

 Registering with Commission Recovery Limited should not affect your existing contracts with your IP law firm or CPA Global/Clarivate, and you are of course free to continue to use their services if you so wish.